Taliban in Qatar: Lead-up to office opening

 For years prior to 2010, the U.S. and Afghan governments had trouble locating senior leaders of the Taliban, whom they sought out as part of the effort to begin the process of American withdrawal from Afghanistan.
 In 2010 a tribal council in Afghanistan was established to find members of the Taliban and convince them to join the peace process.
 The aim was to offer protection to a few Taliban leaders in a foreign country so that the Afghan government and the Taliban could begin the reconciliation process by engaging in peace talks.
 In addition to the Afghan government, these peace talks would include the U.S. government and Pakistan.

 The Afghan government initially wanted to open an office for the Taliban, providing protection for the leaders, in Saudi Arabia or Turkey, due to the countries’ good ties with Kabul.
 But the Taliban preferred Qatar because they thought the country was neutral and balanced.
 While Qatar did not recognize the Taliban regime from 1996 to 2001, they maintained "cordial" relationships with the militant group.
 The Taliban saw Saudi Arabia and Turkey as too aligned with the Afghan government to be impartial.
 The U.S. was amenable to the decision to make Qatar the home for peace negotiations.

 In 2011, as part of the U.S. strategy to pull out of Afghanistan, American officials began holding talks with a handful of Afghans who represented the Taliban.
 Officials met with the Taliban in both Germany and Qatar to facilitate discussions.
 The U.S. played hard ball with the Taliban by arguing that, without negotiated peace, the U.S. would likely never withdraw from Afghanistan, and that they would leave behind enough weapons to make sure that the Taliban never returned to power.
-The U.S. further demanded that the Taliban should break all ties to Al Qaeda as well as to respect the authority of the new Afghan government.
-For their part, the Taliban had one goal in mind, to release senior Taliban leaders held at Guantanamo Bay.
+The U.S. further demanded that the Taliban should break all ties to Al Qaeda as well as respect the authority of the new Afghan government.
+For their part, the Taliban had one goal in mind, the release senior Taliban leaders held at Guantanamo Bay.
 In agreeing to these mediated discussions, the Afghan government had hopes that they could turn the Taliban from a militant organization into a political one in order to curb violence and maintain peace.
 They also wanted to break the Taliban away from their influences in Pakistan.

 To facilitate the reconciliation process, and at the request of the American government, Qatar agreed to open an office for the Taliban in Doha where Afghan and Western governments could meet and negotiate.
 Afghan president Hamid Karzai initially opposed the office being in Qatar, arguing that Saudi Arabia or Turkey would be better, but in late 2011 he eventually agreed to it being in Qatar.
 Afghanistan insisted that other countries not make deals with the Taliban except under Afghan leadership.